aquariuslt/karma-jawr-sample/README.md

 ## Problems
 - **How to load necessary JS files into runtime easily?** Because Java side uses JAWR as assets bundling tool to compact multiple JS files into one.
 Then Front-end uses `<script>` tags to include those bundles.
 This make it difficult to get the correct dependencies JS files.
-- **How to mock the Locale Message Generator in global?** Currently the JAWR Locale Message Generator is assigned as a property of the global object(We use it like `docmessages.blc.field.bl('Hello')`).
+- **How to mock the Locale Message Generator in global?** Currently the JAWR Locale Message Generator is assigned as a property of the global object(We use it like `locale.namesapce.field.a()`).
 We need to construct this object when running test cases otherwise a lot of code will throw exception.
 - **No best practice for Ext3 can be found from Internet**

 ## Plan: outline